 Understanding Locator Order

-Default Locator Order for De-Duplication
+Default Locator Order and Existing Assets

 1. Container identifier